 A balance between generation and consumption is essential at all times to guarantee a stable grid frequency.
-Deviations from this balance, which could for example be caused by power plant failures or unexpected changes, must permanently be compensated through the activation of power plant capacity.
-Activation must be possible in both directions (increased/reduced generation).
-In its role as control area manager, APG is responsible for the procurement and activation of the required power plant capacity in the APG control area.
-(A control area is a grid area in which the balance between generation and consumption is coordinated by a single entity – the TSO.)
+Deviations from this balance, which could for example be caused by power plant failures or unexpected changes of load, must permanently be compensated through the activation of appropriate reserves from generation or load units..
+In its role as Transmission System Operator (TSO), APG is responsible for the procurement and activation of the required reserve capacity in the APG LFC area.
+(An LFC area is a grid area in which the balance between generation and consumption is coordinated by a single entity – the TSO.)

-Since 2012, the control power required in the APG control area is procured uniformly by APG by way of regular tenders.
+Since 2012, all components of control reserve required in the APG LFC area have been procured by APG by means of regular tenders.
 Each market participant, who meets specific technical and contractual conditions, can participate in these tenders.

 Frequency Containment Reserve is a solidary reserve in Continental Europa.
 It is needed to automatically compensate an imbalance between generation and consumption within a few seconds through corresponding activation (control).
 FCR works like a common safety net and stabilises the frequency of Continental Europe within compatible limits.
-FCR power in the amount of +/-3000 MW is continuously available in the continental European grid.
-All control areas make a contribution on the basis of their annual generation.
-The volume of Frequency Containment Reserve that must be provided by the APG control area lies at approximately +/-70 MW.
+FCR power in the amount of +/-3000 MW is continuously available in the grid of Continental Europe.
+Each LFC Area contributes to this common reserve based on an agreed yearly distribution key.
+The volume of FCR that must be provided by the APG LFC area lies at approximately +/-70 MW.
 The costs for keeping FCR available continuously a born by all generators above 5 MW.

-Below you can find a list of the currently prequalified participants per control energy type.
+Below you can find a list of the currently prequalified Balance Service Providers (BSP) per reserve type.